 - One or more lymph glands in the neck become swollen.

 Also, affected children are commonly very irritable.
-The diagnosis of Kawasaki disease is based on the above typical group of symptoms.
+The diagnosis is based on the above typical group of symptoms.
 There is no test to confirm the disease.
 Tests may be done to rule out other diseases that cause similar symptoms, such as measles, scarlet fever, etc.

 Other symptoms may develop in addition to the above.
 These are less common and include: